 Progress so far

-- Accident & Emergency unit (to be restructured and refurbished to meet growing demand and needs)
+- Accident & Emergency unit (to be restructured and refurbished to meet the changing

 - High Dependency Unit (to come on stream Spring 2021

 - Medical Bay for chronically ill and neurological problems

 - Babies born outside hospital